datanav/docs/configuration.rst

 the number of entities written to a dataset in a pipe run exceeds a certain configurable limit.

-A tripped circuit breaker will prevent the pipe to being able to run.
-It can can either be rolled back or committed.
+A tripped circuit breaker will prevent the pipe from running.
+It can either be rolled back or committed.
 Rolling it back will delete any entities that were written in the pipe run before the circuit breaker was tripped.
 Committing it will expose the uncommitted entities.
 Both operations resets the circuit breaker so that pipe can